gromacs/gromacs/docs/dev-manual/tools.rst

   `Doxygen <http://www.doxygen.org>`_ is used to extract documentation from source code comments.
 Also some other overview content is laid out by Doxygen from Markdown source files.
+Currently, version
-Currently, version 1.8.5 is required for a warning-free build.
-Thorough explanation of the Doxygen setup and instructions for documenting the source code can be found on a separate page: :doc:`doxygen`.
+  |EXPECTED_DOXYGEN_VERSION| is required for a warning-free build.
+Thorough
+  explanation of the Doxygen setup and instructions for documenting the source code can be found on a separate page: :doc:`doxygen`.

 graphviz (dot)
   The Doxygen documentation uses ``dot`` from `graphviz